joobernardo/Portfolio_DS/README.md

 # Portfolio_DS

-**CustomerOnboardingProcess.ipynb**
+**Customer_Onboarding_Process**

-A python script that runs in PowerBI.
-It connects PowerBI-Pipefy via API and manipulate data aiming the identification/prediction of the processes bottlenecks.
+A python script that runs in PowerBI to connect PowerBI-Pipefy via API and manipulate data aiming the identification/prediction of the processes bottlenecks.